Bohm, Harper lead Phillies, snap Brewers’ 4-game win string - NewsBreak

 Harper started the Phillies’ rally in the eighth with a single, and Castellanos and Realmuto followed with singles to load the bases against Aaron Ashby (0-2).
 Ashby fanned Kyle Schwarber for the first out, and then was lifted for Brad Boxberger.

 Bohm drove Boxberger’s 2-2 pitch to the opposite field in right to score Harper and Castellanos and put Philadelphia in front 3-2.
-He went with the pitch and didn’t try to do too much.
+Johan Camargo followed with an RBI single.

 Corey Knebel pitched a perfect ninth for his third save in as many opportunities.